nodejs/node/doc/api/globals.markdown

 ### __filename

-The filename of the script being executed.
-This is the absolute path, and not necessarily the same filename passed in as a command line argument.
+The filename of the code being executed.
+This is the resolved absolute path of this code file.
+For a main program this is not necessarily the same filename used in the command line.
+The value inside a module is the path to that module file.

 Example: running `node example.js` from `/Users/mjr`